South Barwon Football Club: History

 The club was formed from the Belmont Football Club and Barwon Football Club.
 These two clubs merged in 1990 to create the South Barwon Swans, and are now one of the largest clubs in country Victoria.

 South Barwon has won eight premierships to date, their first in 2001 defeating North Shore in the final.
-The club then won three premierships in a row from 2005-07 defeating Newtown-Chilwell, St. Josephs and Bell Park respectively.
+The club then won three premierships in a row from 2005 to 2007 defeating Newtown-Chilwell, St. Josephs and Bell Park respectively.
 The club won its fifth premiership in 2009 defeating St. Joseph's in the Grand Final played at Skilled Stadium.
 Further premierships were won in 2010, 2012, 2013.
 In 2008 South Barwon won under 18 premierships in both the GFL under 18's competition and the GFL under 18 B's competition and in 2009 won the premiership in the under 18 B's competition.
 In 2011 they won the inaugural Best of the Best pre-season tournament, defeating the Maribyrnong Park Football Club from the Essendon District Football League in the final.